L-Lisa/Currencyconverter/README.md

 A simple currency converter, see how much your Swedish cash is worth in different countries.

+This was a short project, built with React and styled compontnes.

 Summary of coming improvements I would add with more time:
 Error handling,
 Add try catch into the fetch,